jessepav/lacygoill-wiki-backup/awk/awk.md

     a'''b   a'''b   a'''b   ~

 ###
-## What are the three possible forms awk is able to recognize for a number?
+## What are the three possible forms of number that awk is able to recognize?

 Integer: